The Theatre in YOU

 Real world examples from weddings to job interviews and athletics to politics form a basis of understanding in order that students may discover the relevancy of theatre in their lives.
 Eleven chapters provide a foundation with the opportunity for each professor to embrace numerous online teaching tools available on the internet.
 In todays world we can bring experts into our class with a click of a button and students will be able to do the same with access to video and audio clips within their text book from working professionals that prove it is possible to work and make a living in the theatre and entertainment industry.

 Surveys and interactive responses have been developed to increase student participation and to jumpstart classroom discussions.
 End of chapter flashcards are the norm to encourage students to study anytime and anywhere on any digital device, as long as there is access to the interent.
 An online grade book is also available and professors can use available online quizzes or develop their own quizzes and exams.
-Finally, it's important to realize that a digital interactive textbook costs about half of a traditional printed textbook which is of specific interests to the student.
-As a parent, it's also important to me.
+Finally, it's important to realize that a digital interactive textbook costs about half of a traditional printed textbook which may be of specific interest to the student.
+As a parent about to begin paying tuition in the fall of 2020, it's also important to me.

 The Theatre in YOU premiered during the Fall 2017 semester.
-Feel free to contact Michael Pudlo of Great River Learning Publishing at: email@example.com to find out more.
+Feel free to contact Ashley J. Garde of Great River Learning Publishing at: email@example.com to find out more.